Code-Institute-Submissions/EoinAherne-project3/README.md

 ## How to use

-- One started the user will be asked to input their name and age to the terminal.
+- Once started the user will be asked to input their name and age to the terminal.

 ![Banking_app](gallery/mkdwn_img1.png)

  - The user then has an option to add a second user account.
  - Upon entering personal user information the users will be asked to input an amount to open account with
  - The user is then met with a list of options which they can choose from
  - Each chosen option will lead to the user being asked to input information and it will return the updated users bank information